Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 [Peekr (formerly SvMetaSearch, not to be confused with Peekier)](https://peekr.org/) : Originally a SearxNG metasearch engine that also included results from its own index, it's since diverged.
 It now appears to return all results from its own growing ElasticSearch index.
-Open source.
+Open source, with an emphasis on self-hostability.

 [Infotiger](https://alpha.infotiger.com/)
 : My favorite engine in this section.
 It offers advanced result filtering and sports a somewhat large index.
 It allows site submission for English and German pages.
 The fastest-improving engine in this section: I use it often to discover new sites, and look forward to the day it "graduates" to the previous section.
 [Infotiger also has a Tor hidden service](http://infotiger4xywbfq45mvd5drh43jpqeurakg2ya7gqwvjf2bbwnixzqd.onion/).